 Specs: 2.0 liter engine with 205 horsepower

 Pros: The Subaru BRZ is cool, fast, and fierce.
 If you want a sports car but don’t have the dollars, this vehicle is a good compromise.
 It’s powerful and built for racing, with rear-wheel driving.
-This isn’t the kind of car you drive when you’re old (like Harold), so enjoy it while you’re young enough to look cool in it.
+This isn’t the kind of car you drive when you’re old, so enjoy it while you’re young enough to look cool in it.

 Cons: While this car is so cool it’s shaped like a Hot Wheel, it’s the most expensive car on this list.
 It’s also a fuel guzzler and is too low to the ground for country drivers.
 This car also only has two doors, so it’s best suited for people who drive solo or with one friend.